-Although much of the research focuses on how well the keto diet works in men, a decent number of studies have included women or focused exclusively on the effects of the keto diet on women.
+Although much of the research focuses on how well the keto diet works in men or people assigned male at birth, a decent number of studies have included women or focused exclusively on the effects of the keto diet on the female sex.

 Some research suggests the keto diet may be an effective way to encourage fat loss in the female population.

-For example, one study in 45 women with ovarian or endometrial cancer found that women who followed a ketogenic diet for 12 weeks had significantly less total body fat and lost 16% more belly fat than women assigned to a low fat, high fiber diet (
+For example, one 2018 study of 45 women with ovarian or endometrial cancer found that people who followed a ketogenic diet for 12 weeks had significantly less total body fat and lost 16% more belly fat than participants assigned to a low fat, high fiber diet.

-Although research supports the use of this very low carb way of eating to enhance fat loss in the short term, keep in mind that there’s currently a lack of studies exploring the long-term effects of the keto diet on weight loss.
+Although research supports the use of this low carb way of eating to enhance fat loss in the short term, there’s a lack of studies exploring the long-term effects of the keto diet on weight loss.

-What’s more, some research shows that less restrictive low carb diets may result in comparable effects and are easier to sustain long term.
+Moreover, some research shows that less restrictive low carb diets may have comparable effects and are easier to sustain long-term.

 HbA1c is a marker of long-term blood sugar control.

 Her fasting blood sugar and her markers for clinical depression normalized.
-Essentially, this case study showed that the ketogenic diet reversed this woman’s type 2 diabetes (
+Essentially, this case study showed that the ketogenic diet put this woman’s type 2 diabetes into remission.

-However, it’s important to note that currently, studies on the long-term adherence, safety, and efficacy of the ketogenic diet on blood sugar control are lacking.
+It’s important to note that studies on the long-term adherence, safety, and efficacy of the ketogenic diet on blood sugar control are lacking.

-Plus, many other less restrictive diets, including the Mediterranean diet, have been researched for decades and are well known for their safety and beneficial effects on blood sugar control and overall health (
+Meanwhile, less restrictive diets, including the Mediterranean diet, have been researched for decades and are

-One study in 45 women with endometrial or ovarian cancer found that following a ketogenic diet increased blood levels of ketone bodies and lowered levels of insulin-like growth factor 1 (IGF-I), a hormone that may promote the spread of cancer cells.
+One 2018 study of 45 women with endometrial or ovarian cancer found that following a ketogenic diet increased blood levels of ketone bodies and lowered levels of insulin-like growth factor 1 (IGF-I), a hormone that may promote the spread of cancer cells.